rasmusfreund/bioinf-prog-course/book/chapters/01_before_you_begin.md

 $
 ```

 Again it seems like nothing happened.
 Well, `ls` and `dir` do not show anything if the folder we are in is empty.
 So `notes` must be empty.
 Let us go back to where we came from.
-To
-walk "back" or "up" to `/Users/kasper/programming` we again use the `cd` command, but this time we do not tell it to go to a specific folder.
+To walk "back" or "up" to `/Users/kasper/programming` we again use the `cd` command, but this time we do not need to name a folder.
 Instead, we use the special name `..` to say that we wish to go to the parent folder called `programming`, i.e. the folder we just came from:

 ```
 $ cd ..